George Floyd Square

-George Floyd Square, officially George Perry Floyd Square, is the commemorative street name for the section of Chicago Avenue in the U.S. city of Minneapolis from East 37th Street to East 39th Street.
-It is named after George Floyd, a Black man who was murdered there by Minneapolis police officer Derek Chauvin on May 25, 2020.
-The streetway and memorial site is centered at the 38th and Chicago intersection.
+George Floyd Square, officially George Perry Floyd Square in Minneapolis, is a commemorative name applied to Chicago Avenue between the East 37th and 39th Streets in the Powderhorn neighborhood.
+George Floyd, a Black man, was murdered there by police officer Derek Chauvin in 2020.
+The name addition, approved in 2022, is indicated by supplementary signs; businesses along the two blocks retain their Chicago Avenue addresses.

-Public outrage over Floyd's murder resulted in the largest mass protest movement since the civil rights movement, largely over issues of systemic racism and police brutality.
-Racial justice activists and some community members erected barricades and closed the 38th and Chicago street intersection to vehicular traffic for over a year during the George Floyd Square occupied protest in 2020 and 2021.
+Public outrage over Floyd's murder resulted in one of the largest mass protest movements since the 1960s civil rights movement, largely over issues of systemic racism and police brutality.
+In the following weeks, racial justice activists and some community members erected barricades to keep the East 38th Street and Chicago Avenue intersection closed to vehicular traffic for over a year after Floyd's murder.
 Artists and demonstrators installed several exhibits, paintings, sculptures, and other works of art to memorialize Floyd and visualize racial justice themes.

-The City of Minneapolis officially designated the streetway as George Perry Floyd Square in 2022.
-Long-term planning for an official, permanent memorial to Floyd at the site is underway.
+The City of Minneapolis has been planning a permanent memorial to Floyd at the site.

 Geography

-Chicago Avenue is a major north–south thorough fare in Minneapolis.
+Chicago Avenue is a major north–south thoroughfare in Minneapolis.
 It was named Ames Street in an 1855 city plat map.
 Sometime in the late 1880s, the Minneapolis City Council changed the name of Ames Street to Chicago Avenue, but historians are unsure exactly when or why the street was renamed.
 Chicago Avenue intersects East 38th Street in the city's Powderhorn community.
 The 38th and Chicago street intersection is a border for several city neighborhoods: Bancroft, Bryant, Central, and Powderhorn Park.

 History

 Murder of George Floyd

 The East 38th Street and Chicago Avenue intersection was the location of the murder of George Floyd by Derek Chauvin, an officer with the Minneapolis Police Department.
 Chauvin, a White man, knelt on the neck of Floyd, an unarmed Black man, for about 9 minutes and 29 seconds while Floyd begged for help, said he could not breathe, lost consciousness, and died on May 25, 2020.
 The incident, which occurred in the street outside the Cup Foods store, was filmed by bystanders and circulated widely in the media.
-In reaction to Floyd's murder, protests began locally on May 26, 2020, and gave way to widespread civil unrest.
+In reaction to Floyd's murder, protests began locally on May 26, 2020, and gave way to local and nationwide movements.
 After several days, the Black Lives Matter movement protests spread throughout the United States and to many other countries.